moxvallix/reportinator/README.md

 ### Making a Custom Report Type
 The requirements to make a Report are very simple.
 1. The report must inherit from `Reportinator::Report`
+2. The report should provide some attributes, to be set with the "params" field,
-2. The report must provide a `data` method, which returns a one or two dimensional array.
+3. The report must provide a `data` method, which returns a one or two dimensional array, manipulating the "params" in some way.

 For example, this is the entire code for the Preset Report:
 ```